ironhack-labs/lab-jquery-pizza-builder/README.md

 **Also make sure that the buttons' initial state matches that of their ingredient**.
 If when you first load the pizza builder there is no pepperonni, the pepperonni button should not be active.

-### Iteration 4: List of ingredients in the pizza
+### Iteration 4: Ingredients and prices

-On the right side of the pizza builder there is a price sections.
+On the right side of the pizza builder there is a price section.
 It should show the ingredients we have in the pizza, not all of them.
-By default, it should have the base price $10, and the price for the pepperonni, mushrooms, and green pepper.
+By default, it should show the base price $10, and the price for the pepperonni, mushrooms, and green pepper.

 ```htmlmixed=43
 <ul>